oh-jinsu/typesafe-dynamo/README.md

 const table = typesafe<UserSchema, PK, ...>(...)
 ```

-`PK` should be one of keys of the `Schema`.
-It defines the partion key of your DynamoDB table.
+`PK` should be one of the keys of the `Schema`.
+It defines the partition key of your DynamoDB table.

 ### SK